jansppenrade2/Docker-Container-Updater/README.md

 # Docker Container Auto-Update Script

-🎉 This script is completely redesigned for enhanced performance, providing a better overview and more reliability.
+🎉 This script is completely redesigned for enhanced performance, providing a better overview, better customization and more reliability.
 Crafted with lots of love and a touch of magic, this script makes your Docker life easier and more efficient.

 ## Features